Students are responsible for knowing the following:

 Parking and drive-through vehicular traffic is strictly prohibited in the Quad area without permission from Facilities Management or Campus Safety.

 Citation Appeals Procedure

 The Occidental College parking citation program is administered by Passport Parking.
 Parking citation appeals must be filed online through Passport Parking.
 The website is listed on the citation.
 Appeals must be received within 14 calendar days from the date issued.
 Late appeals will not be considered.
-Appeals are presented to the Parking Citation Appeals Committee.
-This Committee meets once a month.
-The decision of the Committee is final.

 If costs are incurred by the appellate during the appeal process, the costs are not reimbursable by Campus Safety or Occidental College.
 Only three types of appeals will be considered: an appeal based on unclear regulations; an appeal based on unclear parking lot lines or curb paint; and/or an appeal based on circumstances which made the violation necessary and unavoidable.

 The following reasons will not be accepted for an appeal: (1) ignorance of the regulations (2) lack of parking spaces in a preferred location (3) violation of California Vehicle Code (e.g. parking in handicapped space without permit, parking in fire lane).
 Appeals based on merits or perceived faults in the current regulations will not be considered.
 The appellate will be notified of the results of the decision via email.

 When you are issued a parking registration permit you have entered into a contract with Occidental College.
 The Board of Trustees, its administration, or other employees are not and shall not be liable under any circumstances for loss or damage to vehicles or contents thereof parked on College property by fire, theft or any other cause whatsoever not arising directly from the negligent acts of the Board of Trustees or its employees acting within the scope of their employment.

 For more information on these policies, please visit the Campus Safety website.